Big Hero 6 (comics): Silver Samurai

 Silver Samurai (Kenuichio Harada), the illegitimate son of Shingen Yashida, is a Japanese mutant with the power to charge almost anything, most notably his katana, with mutant energy, which is described as a tachyon field and allows it to slice through all substances except for adamantium.
 He wears a suit of traditional samurai armor made from a silver metal, hence the name "Silver Samurai".

 Once the bodyguard for the international terrorist Viper, and later an occasional mercenary, he later became the head of Clan Yashida after his half-sister Mariko Yashida's death and attempted to pay off its debts to the yakuza and restore its honor.
 Though formerly one of Wolverine's enemies, he impressed Wolverine and he entrusted him with the care of his adopted daughter, Amiko Kobayashi.
 He also helped Wolverine destroy the monster Doombringer and rescue Amiko and Yukio from their kidnappers.
 During his time as a hero, the Silver Samurai became the leader of the Big Hero 6.

 Silver Samurai later became the bodyguard of the Japanese prime minister, but was killed defending his family from a ninja attack.

 Sunfire

 Sunfire (Shiro Yoshida) was a former member of the X-Men and a former nationalist who changed his views after the death of his father and possesses the ability to fly and generate super-heated blasts of plasma.
 He became one of Japan's most prominent heroes, but soon left Big Hero 6 to join the X-Corporation; however, he was disgraced after his past ties to Mystique and the Brotherhood of Evil Mutants were revealed.
 Sunfire has since appeared as a member of the Marauders and of the Uncanny Avengers.

 GoGo Tomago

 GoGo Tomago (Leiko Tanaka) is a member of Big Hero 6 who possesses the ability to transform her body into an explosive ball of energy, which can be projected at high speeds.

 Honey Lemon

-A member of Big Hero 6 who has the Power Purse, which allows her access to objects and other dimensions through wormholes.
+Honey Lemon wields the Power Purse, which allows her access to objects and other dimensions through wormholes.